adhivirapt/CMN-Assignment/README.md

 ```
 ws --mocks server.js
 ```
-This application can also be tested with pre-made JSON database which has to be imported to local MongoDB server.
+MongoDB local server has to be started before the app is able to run. it can also be tested with pre-made JSON database which has to be imported to local MongoDB server.
-URL for MongoDB connections
+URL for MongoDB connection:

 ```
 'mongodb://localhost:27017/myproject'